Academic Load for the J.D. Program

-Effective with the class of 2018, no more than 12 pass/fail graded hours may count toward the 90 hours needed to earn the J.D. degree exclusive of Law Review and Moot Court Board.
+No more than 12 pass/fail graded hours may count toward the 90 hours needed to earn the J.D. degree exclusive of Law Review and Moot Court Board.

 Limit on Non-Classroom Hours

 No more than 8 non-classroom hours may count toward the 90 hours needed to earn the J.D. degree exclusive of Law Review and Moot Court Board.
 Non-classroom courses are: Writing Requirement, Special Projects I, Special Projects II, Moot Court Competition I, Moot Court Competition II, Moot Court Competition III, and the non-classroom portion of the Legal Extern Programs.
-Any variance from this rule requires the written approval of the Dean.
+Any variance from this rule requires the written approval of the dean.

 Dropping and Adding Courses

 After registration closes, the adding and dropping of courses and other schedule changes must be made through the Director of Law School Records.
 Such changes will be allowed only with the permission of the dean of the law school.
 Permission will not be given for a student to enter a course after the third week of a semester or after one week of a summer term, except for writing requirements and special project classes which do not involve classroom instruction.